JaimieHemmings/HTML-CSS-Project/README.md

 ## Credits

+### Code

+- Special thanks to Josh for his [CSS Reset](https://www.joshwcomeau.com/css/custom-css-reset/)

 ### Content

+- All content for the project was written by the developer.
 - The Code Institute README template was used as the basis for the creation of this project's README file.

 ### Media

-[Unsplash](https://unsplash.com/) Was used to source images used across the site.
+- [Unsplash](https://unsplash.com/) Was used to source images used across the site.

-[99designs](https://99designs.com/inspiration/logos/aquarium) for various fake logos.
+- [99designs](https://99designs.com/inspiration/logos/aquarium) for various fake logos.

 ## Acknowledgements

 - Special thanks to Code Institute for a highly effective and engagement learning environment and to East Kent College for the support and insights offered into the assessment criteria.
+- Additional thanks to my Mentor, Brian Macharia, for taking the time to provide me with feedback and guidance.

 ## Copyright